 ● Town of Somerset New York Historical Society Babcock House Museum

 7449 Lake Road, Appleton, NY 14008

-• Transit Drive-in – with a bit over 300 drive-ins left in the United States, there are two in Western New York.
+● Transit Drive-in – with a bit over 300 drive-ins left in the United States, there are several in Western New York.
 The Transit Drive-in has five screens, is the largest drive-in theater in NYS, and is located at 6655 S Transit Rd, Lockport, NY 14094.
 The website recommends arriving an hour early due to lines.
-As someone who has driven by on a Friday and Saturday evening only to see the line to get in backed-up a mile or so, I agree with that recommendation!
+As someone who has driven by on a Friday and Saturday evening only to see the line to get into the screen will be backed up a mile or so, I agree with that recommendation!
 Sonny-boy still goes to the drive-in fairly frequently and says the Transit Drive-in is still a great experience.